 Tufecki paints the picture of a haunting dystopia at our doorstep.
 And it’s the social networks, which started off so benign that may be opening the maw of hell.

-“Reality is an activity of the most august imagination,” said poet Wallace Stevens.
+“Reality is an activity of the most august imagination,” wrote poet Wallace Stevens.

 While we can expect software manipulation to continue, there are still reasons to be hopeful.
 As Tim O’Reilly points out, we should be looking at ways to work with artificial intelligence to fuel productivity and innovation.